Building Resilience in Children and Families

 for Long-Term Holistic Health

-By 2020, Newark will be a trauma-informed city that works to build resilience in children and families for better health outcomes.
+Newark will be recognized as a trauma-informed city that works to unlock people’s fullest potential and to build resilience in children and families for better health outcomes.

 A TIME TO HEAL